Moonvalley

 V2 design exploration

 I introduced a editor, allow user to generate and edit generations.
-I also add early concepts for multi-layer of prompt, Motion/Pose control and other AI edit tools.
+It include video and audio generation with a timeline.
+I also add early concepts for multi-layer of prompt, Motion/Pose control into it, aim to show main capability of the AI model.

 V3 design direction